High Performance Collections for Java

-GapList has been designed to be used as drop-in replacement for both ArrayList and LinkedList by offering all their methods.
-It has a high test coverage and also passes the Guava testsuite for lists.
+Both GapList and BigList have been designed to be used as drop-in replacement for ArrayList, LinkedList or ArrayDequeu by offering all their methods.
 Additionally many more helpful methods are available provided by the common abstract class IList.

 To increase developer productivity, keys and constraints have been added to collections in an orthogonal and declarative way.
 These features offered by classes implementing the Collection (classes KeyCollection, Key1Collection, Key2Collection) and the List interface (classes KeyList, Key1List, Key2List).

 The Brownies Collections can be used with Java 6, 7, or 8.
 Java 8 is recommended if you use key collections heavily.
 The library has no additional dependencies, so you only need to add the JAR file to your class path.
 You can download the library under Download.

 Use the Google group brownies-collections to ask questions or discuss about GapList or Brownies Collections.